Primary Care Is Generally Provided In An Ambulatory Care Setting

 Emphasis on Preventive Care

 Ambulatory care settings are well-suited to promote preventive care, focusing on early detection and management of health risks.
-These settings offer routine check-ups, screenings, vaccinations, and health education programs aimed at preventing diseases and promoting healthy lifestyles.
+In real terms, these settings offer routine check-ups, screenings, vaccinations, and health education programs aimed at preventing diseases and promoting healthy lifestyles.
 By emphasizing preventive care, ambulatory settings can help reduce the incidence of chronic diseases, improve overall health outcomes, and lower healthcare costs in the long run.
 Preventive care is a cornerstone of primary care, and ambulatory settings provide an ideal environment for delivering these services effectively.

 Reduced Risk of Hospital-Acquired Infections